-Jade Sibinovski is a Sydney artist who graduated with honours in painting from the National Art School in 2016.
-Her work has been exhibited in numerous group exhibitions across Sydney.
+Jade Sibinovski is a Sydney artist who graduated with honours in painting from the National Art School in 2017.
+Her work has been exhibited in numerous group and solo exhibitions across Sydney.

-For Jade, form and colour are inseparable modes of expression in her works.
-A background in advertising and graphic design, and now a dedicated painting practice, underpins her passion for playful imagery that communicates in unexpected ways.
+For Jade, form and colour are inseparable modes of expression in her work.
+A background in advertising and graphic design, and now a dedicated painting practice, underpins her ongoing interest in expanding conceptions of reality beyond the visible by opening up the realm of imagination.